-© Copyright 2003 to 2014.
+© Copyright 2003 onwards.
 All material on this site is covered by copyright and all rights are reserved.

-No part of this site may be reproduced without written permission of the author, except the short text which surrounds a link back to this site.
+No part of this site may be reproduced without written permission of the author.

 If you are filling your web-pages with copy 'scraped' from others sites, be aware that the search engines know exactly where the content was first published and heavily penalize sites which use 'scraped' copy.
 If you are copying or adapting material from web sites, you are violating copyright law, and it is only a matter of time before you get sued.

 The law states that an individual's work is placed under copyright law as soon as it leaves that person's mind and is placed in some physical form as an original.
 This includes publishing material on a web page.